Optometry: Exam and Education Schedule

 Fee and Refund Policy

-The Jurisprudence Exam is normally scheduled on Friday afternoon, and the Clinical Practicum is administered on Saturday and possibly Sunday.
-The Board will examine a maximum of twelve candidates a day for the Clinical Practicum.
+The Clinical Practicum is administered on Saturday and possibly Sunday.
+The board will examine a maximum of twelve candidates a day for the Clinical Practicum.
 Candidates will be randomly scheduled for the Clinical Practicum.

-- Candidates will NOT be allowed entrance into either the Jurisprudence or the Clinical Practicum exam without the aforesaid notification letter.
+- Candidates will NOT be allowed entrance into the Clinical Practicum exam without the aforesaid notification letter.

 - At registration, candidates will be assigned an Identification number on an I.D. card.